 There are four main methods of producing stereoscopic 3D images for television and movies:

-Of these four methods, it is polarization and alternate-frame sequencing (aka frame sequential 3D) which are mainly being used with 3D in 2010.
+Of these four methods, it is polarization and alternate-frame sequencing (aka frame-sequential 3D) which are mainly being used.

 3D in Cinema